microsoft/WhatTheHack/053-SentinelAutomatedResponse/Student/Challenge-01.md

 ## Introduction

-In this challenge you will will decide on a architecture for your Sentinel workspace(s) and what information will be stored in that log analytics workspace.
-Then you will add Sentinel to that workspace confirm you can now access Sentinel.
-Next you will deploy agents to get data into the log analytics workspace.
+In this challenge you will decide on an architecture for your Sentinel workspace(s) and what information will be stored in that Log Analytics workspace.
+Then you will add Sentinel to that workspace and confirm you can now access Sentinel.
+Next, you will deploy agents to get data into the log analytics workspace.